One country, two histories: What does it mean to be an American?

 The potential for common ground is more robust than partisans on either side might believe.

-”When you look at the 1619 materials and 1776, as an educator, parent, if you haven’t completely been sucked into toxic polarization, the heart and mind must go to ‘isn’t there some room for both/and here?’ ” says Eric Liu, executive director of the Citizenship and American Identity Program at the Aspen Institute and CEO and co-founder of Citizen University in Seattle.
+“When you look at the 1619 materials and 1776, as an educator, parent, if you haven’t completely been sucked into toxic polarization, the heart and mind must go to ‘Isn’t there some room for both/and here?’” says Eric Liu, executive director of the Citizenship and American Identity Program at the Aspen Institute and CEO and co-founder of Citizen University in Seattle.
 “The fact is, there is more overlap and opportunity for synthesis than one might think between these two.”

 This story is the second in a four-part series: